-Come along with me as I, the person who constantly believes 77 + 33 = 100, tries to explain the new tech craze, NFTs.
+Come along with me as I, the person who regularly believes that 77 + 33 = 100, tries to explain the current tech craze, NFTs.
 What are they?
 Why do they exist?
-And who in their right mind would give Grimes $498,000 to get their hands on one?
+And how can I use them to prove that I am, in fact, better than everyone else?

 Well, I can now say that I am able to answer all of these questions, after doing a couple of hours of research.
 Here’s an idiot’s guide (hi, that’s me) to NFTs.
 Am I still partly confused?
 You know, I think everyone is really, but I’m gonna do my best here.

 So, what the f̸͙͌́ṳ̷̪̂̄c̷̯̮̓̐k̵̝̎̋ is an NFT?